oeoeoe/GoodVibrations/README.md

 ---
 ### Installation

-The app requires no extra libraries oor files, just download the files from the repo, import it into *Android Studio* and click **run**.
+The app requires no extra libraries or files, just download the files from the repo, import it into *Android Studio* and click **run**.

 ### Dummy Data
 Some views only contains dummy data, these views are: **Dictionary view**, **Settings view** and **Message History view**.
 These views have no functionality, they serve mostly as a placeholder to showcase whats to come.